bkrxiii/Welcome/README.md

 I discovered code during the first lockdown in the UK and absolutely love it.

-I have a passion for coding, currently studying Applied Software Engineering at Cardiff University.
+I have a passion for coding and am currently studying Applied Software Engineering at Cardiff University.
 Proficient in Python and Javascript.

 I am currently working as a Chatbot Conversational Designer at Admiral Insurance; designing and developing chatbots that enhance customer experience.